Azure/fta-architecturalreview/articles/devtest.md

 * **How often are you load/performance testing your application?
 Are you at least performance testing before a major production release?
 Are these tests being ran at a level of scale that is on part with expected load in production, AND future growth?**

     The impact of a serious performance issue can be just as severe as a bug in the code.
 While automated functional tests can prevent application bugs, they might not detect performance problems.
 Define acceptable performance goals for metrics like latency, load times, and resource usage.
-Include automated performance tests in your release pipeline, to make sure the application meets those goals. &nbsp; An application might work fine under test conditions, and then have problems in production due to scale or resource limitations.
+Include automated performance tests in your release pipeline, to make sure the application meets those goals.
+An application might work fine under test conditions, and then have problems in production due to scale or resource limitations.
 Always define the maximum expected capacity and usage limits.
 Test to make sure the application can handle those limits, but also test what happens when those limits are exceeded.
-Capacity testing should be performed at regular intervals. &nbsp; After the initial release, you should run performance and capacity tests whenever updates are made to production code.
+Capacity testing should be performed at regular intervals.
+After the initial release, you should run performance and capacity tests whenever updates are made to production code.
 Use historical data to fine tune tests and to determine what types of tests need to be performed.

     > [DevOps checklist](https://docs.microsoft.com/en-us/azure/architecture/checklist/dev-ops)
     >